Familiy/Carer Support Services

 not sure where to turn next

-So, if someone close to you has had a brain injury and you are now their carer, it may be helpful to know that there are many people who have faced the same uncertainties and anxieties that you may be feeling.
+So, if someone close to you has had a brain injury and you are their closest family member/now their carer, it may be helpful to know that there are many people who have faced the same uncertainties and anxieties that you may be feeling.
 You are not alone and there is information and support available.